 Incorporating a lot of sugar and processed foods into your diet is not good for your gut, warns de Mello.
 Rebecca Lewis, a registered dietitian at HelloFresh, agrees: "As a society, we have increased the use of broad spectrum antibiotics and also consume a diet of highly processed foods: This combination has [diminished the] ecosystem of bacteria in the microbiome of our digestive organs."
 Instead, incorporate non-starchy veggies and fruits, and a few fermented foods like pickles, sauerkraut, and kombucha (which contain digestion-friendly bacteria strains).

 Stanford University's Justin and Erica Sonnenburg note in their book, The Good Gut: Taking Control of Your Weight, Your Mood, and Your Long-Term Health, "Several physiological changes that result from exercise, such as increasing intestinal transit time (or flow rate) through the gut, influencing metabolism, and altering immune function, are known to affect the microbiota."
 Try increasing your workouts or taking up a yoga practice.
-It'll help your metabolism and your sex life.
+It may help your metabolism and your sex life.

 Amy Myers, MD, the author of The Autoimmune Solution and The Thyroid Connection Antibiotics, explains that while antibiotics are important, they can do some damage to your gut health.
 "Antibiotics work by blocking vital processes in bacteria that either kill the bacteria or stop them from multiplying.
 Unfortunately, antibiotics cannot differentiate between the 'bad' bacteria that may be causing a bacterial infection and the 'good' bacteria that belong in your gut."
 Since they're often necessary to maintain your health, make sure to take a probiotic to counteract the effects.